 Threats listed in assessment

-Overexploitation is a major threat to this species in the UAE.
-Its occurrence in the trap (gargoor) fishery as ghost fishing may also cause mortality in this species.
+Overfishing is a major threat to this species in the UAE and off Qatar (Grandcourt et al. 2006).
+Coastal development in the UAE and Arabian Gulf region, which includes degradation of estuaries, may also impact this species.
 Corals in the UAE and Arabian Gulf have severely declined due to the increasing frequency of mass bleaching events caused by rising water temperatures, which is a consequence of climate change, as well as pervasive coastal development (Riegl et al. 2018, Burt et al. 2019).

 Publication